onivaevents/flow-healthstatus/README.md

 Simply execute the flow command `./flow app:isready`.

-This will execute all tests defined in the `t3n.Flow.HealthStatus.testChain` of the Settings.yaml.
+This will execute all tests defined in the `Oniva.Flow.HealthStatus.testChain` of the Settings.yaml.
 If all tests have passed, the `readyChain` tasks will be executed.

 After a successfully run of the `readyChain` an internal lock will be set to prevent repeated execution.
 The `testChain` will be executed on every run.